 To reduce your risks of becoming a victim of a medical error in the emergency room, always maintain your medical records in an accessible location in your home, and take these with you when you need to visit the ER.
 This reduces the risk of medication and other errors.
 Note down the identification of every doctor who treats you.
 This reduces confusion and miscommunication, resulting in safer care for you.

-The Indiana medical malpractice attorneys at Montross Miller Muller Mendelson & Kennedy, LLP represent persons injured as the result of medical negligence across Indiana.
+The attorneys for medical negligence at Montross Miller represent persons injured as the result of medical negligence across Indiana.
 Medical negligence can happen at a doctor’s office, on the surgical table, and even the Emergency Department.
 If you or a loved one has been injured as a result of a negligent medical act, contact our office right away.